-The Company's continuing operations are dependent upon its ability to raise either additional equity capital or other funding, project financing or generate cash flow from operations in the future, which could include the realization through sale of part or all of the exploration asset, none of which is assured.
-This depends upon the realization of economic, operating and trading assumptions about future events and actions, which may not necessarily occur, and the successful implementation of management plans to commercialize its mining projects through development or sale and to manage the consolidated entity's affairs to meet its commitments until this takes place.
-These conditions may cast significant doubt about the Company's ability to continue as a going concern.
-The Company has a requirement to raise further capital.
+The Group's current plans for further development of its exploration projects in the next 12-24 months will require funding in addition to the Group's current working capital availability.
+Consequently the Group's continuing operations are dependent upon the ability to raise either additional equity capital or other funding, project financing or generate cash flow from operations in the future, which could include the realisation through sale of part or all exploration assets, none of which is assured.
+This depends upon the realisation of economic, operating and trading assumptions about future events and actions, which may not necessarily occur, and the successful implementation of management plans to commercialise its mining projects through development or sale and to manage the Group's affairs to meet its commitments until this takes place.
+These conditions may cast significant double about the Group's ability to continue as a going concern.